-Apple’s iOS 11.0.3 update is another maintenance update, but it could have a significant impact on your device’s performance.
-While some of you might want to install the iOS 11.0.3 update today, others might benefit from waiting a few more hours, a few more days or, in some cases, a few weeks.
+Apple’s iOS 11.2.1 update is a tiny maintenance release, but it could have a significant impact on your device’s performance.
+While many of you should install the iOS 11.2.1 update today, others might benefit from waiting a few more hours, a few more days or, in some cases, a more few weeks.

-There are plenty of reasons to consider installing iOS 11.0.3 and iOS 11 right now.
+There are plenty of reasons to consider installing iOS 11.2.1 right now.
 That said, there are also some reasons why you might be better off holding out.
-Temporarily, at least.
+Temporarily or permanently.

 If you’re on the fence about upgrading your iPhone, iPad or iPod touch to the latest version of iOS, allow us to walk you through the best reasons to and not to install it right now.